Category: AI

 After I published my own book, Agile Symbiosis, I realized that a test wasn’t enough.
 If I were to deliver the real value of the theory and practices, I would have to make it interactive.
 So with Gemini as my partner, we created a new digital book format.

-I don’t make unsupported claims.
-It’s not in my nature.
-In this case, I can find no example of anyone using this existing technical solution to deliver an interactive book.
+No existing implementation appears to use this technical solution to deliver an interactive book.
 For the geeks and nerds, read about it on the GitHub project.
 In a nutshell, I’ve taken something hackers use to try to trick AI and applied the technique to turn AI into a learning partner.

-So Agile Symbiosis serves as the Reference Implementation for this entire standard—it was the laboratory where I tested the application of these technical solutions.
-Through that process, I found a way to transform books from text collecting dust on shelves into interactive mentors through AI.
+Agile Symbiosis serves as the Reference Implementation for this entire standard—it was the laboratory where I tested the application of these technical solutions.
+Through that process, I found a way to bring the ideas inside those books to life in a format anyone could access.

 Today I’m releasing the Prompt-Native Application (PNA) Standard v2.0.0, featuring the “Curriculum Engine.”